Rincon/University's academic approach to football is working; they're Tucson's turnaround team

-Rincon/University is in the midst of its best season since 2012, carrying a 4-4 record heading into its final two weeks of the season, beginning Friday against Empire.
+Rincon/University is in the midst of its best season since 2012, carrying a 4-4 record heading into Friday’s game against Empire.

 For second-year coach Mike Strack, the Rangers’ improvement has been as much about what happens off of the field as what happens on it.

 Strack is more than just the football coach at the school.
 He teaches two English courses, a credit recover program and well as weight training.
-With enrollment numbers up and more UHS students participating in football this season, Strack wanted to put an emphasis on the classroom.
+With enrollment numbers up and more University High School students participating in football this season, Strack wanted to put an emphasis on the classroom.

 “During the season, we do between four or five-and-a-half hours of study hall built into our football time,” he said.
 “We utilize that time for kids to get their work done, or focusing on kids we need to give a little more direction to because we check their grades.
 We added the after school times this year to really create a focus for our kids to make sure they understood how important it was.
 I like doing it before practice because it stresses the fact that school comes first, and then we can get out there and focus on football.”

-Senior Isaac Pimienta has noticed the increased focus on academics, with it paying off in the ability to focus more on the task at hand once on the field.
+Senior Isaac Pimienta said the increased focus on academics allows players to focus on football once they’re on the field.

 “Coach Strack has a focus on academics that we maybe haven’t had in years past,” Pimienta said.
 “If you need to maybe leave practice early or come a little later to study for a test, he completely understands that.”

-Strack was a successful quarterback at Bethany College in Kansas before coaching at the high school level in 2008.
-Familiar with the Tucson community thanks to his grandfather Dave, the UA's athletic director from 1972-82, Strack pursued the Rincon/University job when it opened in 2017.
+Strack was a successful quarterback at Bethany College in Kansas before beginning his coaching career in 2008.
+Familiar with the Tucson community thanks to his grandfather Dave, the UA’s athletic director from 1972-82, Strack pursued the Rincon/University job when it opened in 2017.
 Although the team had only one winning season since 2005, he saw the opportunity being about more than just wins and losses.

 “I value what high school football does for young people,” Strack said.